Powers, Principalities, Thrones and Dominions: Plot

-Millennium Group consultant Frank Black (Lance Henriksen) runs out to a supermarket parking lot where he witnesses a lawyer, Alistair Pepper (Richard Cox), being confronted over groceries by a man named Sammael (Rodney Eastman).
-Sammael raises his hand, and a bolt of lightning arcs from his fingers to strike Pepper dead; however, when Black reaches Sammael, he finds a pistol at the killer's feet.
+The episode opens in medias res as Millennium Group consultant Frank Black (Lance Henriksen) runs out to a supermarket parking lot and witnesses a lawyer, Alistair Pepper (Richard Cox), being confronted over groceries by a man named Sammael (Rodney Eastman).
+Sammael raises his hand and a bolt of lightning arcs from his fingers to strike Pepper dead; however, when Black reaches Sammael, he finds a pistol at the killer's feet.

-A few days before fellow Group member Peter Watts (Terry O'Quinn) investigates a murder in a suburban home, in which occult paraphernalia has been laid out in a disorganized manner.
+A few days earlier, fellow Group member Peter Watts (Terry O'Quinn) investigates a murder in a suburban home in which occult paraphernalia has been laid out in a disorganized manner.
 Watts contacts Black for help with the case.
 However, Black is still recovering from the murder of his friend Bob Bletcher (Bill Smitrovich), who was murdered in Black's home.
-Watts hangs up when he sees Sammael looking through the house's window, but by the time he can investigate, Sammael is gone.
+Watts hangs up when he sees Sammael looking through his window, but by the time he can investigate, Sammael is gone.

-Watts later shows Black a picture taken at the murder scene, with Sammael recognizable among a crowd of people.
+Watts later shows Black a picture taken at the crime scene, with Sammael recognizable among a crowd of people.
 Elsewhere, a man named Martin (Guy Fauchon) is arrested after slitting a babysitter's throat at a public park; despite the seemingly random nature of the crime, Black believes that the man may be connected to Bletcher's murder.
 However, he soon starts to suspect that Martin may be innocent of the crime he has been arrested for.
-Black also has a dream in which a mutilated Bletcher tries and fails to speak to him, which leads Black to believe he has lost his ability to see into the minds of others.
+Black also has a dream in which a mutilated Bletcher tries and fails to speak to him, which leads Black to believe he has lost his psychic ability to see into the minds of others.

-The case against Martin falters as evidence disappears and witnesses fail to identify him in a line-up.
+The case against Martin falters as evidence disappears and witnesses fail to identify him in a police lineup.
 Black is approached by Pepper, Martin's self-appointed lawyer, who extends Black an invitation to join his legal practice.
 Martin later claims in court to have killed Bletcher.
-Elsewhere, another Millennium Group member, Mike Atkins (Robin Gammell), receives a telephone call from someone pretending to be Black.
-Meanwhile, Black suspects that the occult-oriented murder may have been committed to draw the Group, and Black, into the open again.
+Elsewhere, another Group member, Mike Atkins (Robin Gammell), receives a telephone call from someone pretending to be Black.
+Black suspects that the occult-oriented murder may have been committed to draw the Group, and Black, into the open again.